rockstor/rockstor-installer/README.md

 cd rockstor-installer/
 ```

-The above commands install the 'git' program, and uses it to 'clone' (read copy locally) the GitHub repo, then sets your working directory to be inside this local copy.
+The above commands install the 'git' program, and use it to 'clone' (read copy locally) the GitHub repo, before setting your working directory to be inside this local copy.
 Now you just need the kiwi-ng program this config requires to make the final installer.

 ### Building on any linux host (KVM support required)